 Plus, bikes make Europe so accessible.

-On a river cruise, you’re never more than a few meters away from the river banks, and river cruisers often dock within a few steps of the city centers.
-If you’re someone who enjoys being active, you can walk or pedal into town — and beyond.
+On a river cruise, you are never more than a few meters away from the river banks, and river cruisers often dock within a few steps of the city centers.
+If you are someone who enjoys being active, you can walk or pedal into town, and beyond.
 While walking is easy, the bikes give guests the greatest degree of flexibility.
 In a few hours, a semi-fit cyclist can cover 20 miles or more.

 I have quite a history of bicycling.
 I crossed America and Canada in my twenties, then cycled New Zealand and part of the east coast of Australia.
 I spent a few months cycling Europe with a childhood friend, and these days, I cycle almost daily.

 On the morning I set out from the S.S.
 Maria Theresa in Bamberg, I discovered treasures so beautiful that they caused the soul to soar.
 There was lovely Bamberg with its beautiful architecture and the gorgeous countryside along the Main-Danube Canal.
-It didn’t hurt that cotton-ball clouds were pitched against a royal blue sky.
+Cotton-ball clouds were pitched against a royal blue sky.
 The setting was the perfect backdrop for a bike ride in this lovely region.